 • Coconut Grove Arts and Historical Association (2016) Incoming Board Chair.

 • Coconut Grove Village Council (2011-2013) Council member and Board Secretary

 • United Home Care (2014) Board Secretary and Incoming Board Chair

 • National Bar Association

 Michelle has served as lead council for the defense in multiple cases tried to verdict, where jury returned a verdict of no liability.
 She has defended major Fortune 500 companies in automobile, premise liability and product liability cases.
-She has also successfully represented clients on a range of construction issues, including but not limited to; construction defect claims, lost productivity claims and breach of contract claims.
+She has also successfully represented clients on a range of A&E claims as well as construction issues, including but not limited to; construction defect claims, lost productivity claims and breach of contract claims.